allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 <img src="images/scatterplots.png">

 # 6. Modelling
-0. I preprocessed ordinal categorical variables with ordinal encoding, and the other with target encoding because one-hot encoder can be damage to tree-based models and I am focusing on predictive power and robust models such as XGBoost.
-To numerical and ordinal encoded features was applied standard scaling to test a bunch of models at once.
+0. I preprocessed ordinal categorical variables with ordinal encoding in order to preserve the ordinal information and avoid dimensionality increase, and the other with target encoding because one-hot encoder can be damage to tree-based models and I am focusing on predictive power and robust models such as XGBoost.
+To numerical and ordinal encoded features, I applied standard scaling to test a bunch of models at once (although tree-based model don't require scaling, linear models do).
 1. I chose a set of models for performance comparison, analyzing the ROC-AUC score.
 Accuracy is not a good metric because the target is imbalanced.
 2. In order to select the best model for hyperparameter tuning and final evaluation, I trained and evaluated each of the models using stratified k-fold cross-validation, which provides a more reliable performance estimate.
 3. As XGBoost had the highest average validation score, I chose it for hyperparameter tuning and final model evaluation.
 Although it is overfitted, it also has an outstanding performance on validation data.
 However, this is not due to data leakage or modeling problems, but the quality of this dataset.
 The set of independent variables we have clearly separates churners and non-churners.